dappnode/DAppNodeDocs/docs/user/install/dappnode-commands.md

 Go to the [Access your dappnode via ssh](/docs/user/cli/) section to learn more about how to access your dappnode via ssh
 :::

-Below is a list of available commands in DAppNode:
+Below is a list of available commands in Dappnode:

 - `dappnode_help`: prints out this message